pschaus/book_lepl1402/source/part6.rst

         default Stream<E> stream();
     }

 This source method provides a bridge between the world of Java collections and the world of Java streams.
-As already outlined before, the resulting stream uses the collection as its data source, but it keeps the source collection immutable.
+As already outlined before, the resulting stream uses the collection as its data source, but it never modifies this data source.

 It is also possible to directly create a stream without using a collection.
-For instance, the ``Stream<T> empty()`` method creates an **empty stream** of ``String`` values:
+For instance, the ``Stream<T> empty()`` static method creates an **empty stream**:

 ..  code-block:: java

     Stream<String> s = Stream.empty();

-A stream containing a **predefined list of values** can be constructed using the ``Stream<T> of(T... values)`` method.
+A stream containing a **predefined list of values** can be constructed using the ``Stream<T> of(T... values)`` static method.
 For instance, here is how to define a stream containing the vowels in French:

 ..  code-block:: java

     Stream<Character> vowels = Stream.of('a', 'e', 'i', 'o', 'u', 'y');

-Note that the type ``T`` can also be a custom class.
-For instance, the following code is perfectly valid and creates a stream of complex objects of class ``Account``:
+Note that the type ``T`` of the ``of()`` method can be a custom class.
+For instance, the following code is perfectly valid and creates a stream of complex objects whose class is ``Account``:

 ..  code-block:: java